Electrical Safety: How to Prevent Accidents and Protect Yourself from Electrical Accidents or Injuries?

 5. Lack of Awareness: Insufficient knowledge about electrical risks can increase the likelihood of accidents.

-Tips for Preventing Electrical Accidents and Injuries
+Tips to Prevent Electrical Accidents and Injuries

 1. Inspect Electrical Cords and Appliances